agentplexus/stats-agent-team/presentation.md

 ---

 <!--
-We also added an MCP server for integration with Claude Code and other AI tools.
-This allows our statistics engine to be used as a tool by other AI agents.
+We also added an M C P server for integration with Claude Code and other A I tools.
+This allows our statistics engine to be used as a tool by other A I agents.
 It's a nice example of composability in multi-agent systems.
+[PAUSE:1500]
+This is where things get meta.
+Model Context Protocol, or M C P, is a standard for exposing tools to A I assistants.
+We implemented an M C P server that wraps our statistics system, making it available to Claude Code, the A I coding assistant.
+Now, when you're working in Claude Code and ask "find me statistics about renewable energy adoption," Claude Code can call our M C P server, which triggers the full pipeline, searches the web, verifies statistics, and returns results.
+Claude Code then incorporates those verified statistics into your code or documentation.
+It's composability at the A I agent level.
+Our agent team becomes a tool for other agents.
+This pattern of exposing capabilities via standard protocols is crucial for building ecosystems of specialized agents that work together.
 [PAUSE:2500]
 -->